Essential graded algebra over polynomial rings with real exponents: Introduction

 \begin{example} As the upper boundary in Example~\ref{e:min-primary} is closed, its has no open cogenerators: its socle is closed.
 So modify the interval there by omitting the horizontal ray and leaving the rest of the points as they are.

 The missing horizontal boundary ray represents an element in the socle along the~\mbox{$x$-axis}.
-In more detail, the ray yields a summand of the upper boundary (Definition~\ref{d:upper-boundary}) that contains a copy of~$\kk[x\text{-axis}_+]$.
-Localizing along the $x$-axis yields the tranlsation-invariant version in the middle picture, which can be reached by vertical limits from the interior of the lower half-plane.
+In more detail, the ray yields a summand of the upper closure (Definition~\ref{d:upper-closure}) that contains a copy of~$\kk[x\text{-axis}_+]$.
+Localizing along the $x$-axis yields the translation-invariant version in the middle picture, which can be reached by vertical limits from the interior of the lower half-plane.
 The quotient-restriction (Definition~\ref{d:quotient-restriction}), thought of either as modding out by horizontal translation or by restricting to a vertical slice, yields a situation analogous to Example~\ref{e:trouble-soc}.
-The nadir is the face of~$\RR^2_+$ along the~\mbox{$y$-axis}. \end{example}
+The nadir (Definition~\ref{d:soct}.\ref{i:global-cogen}) along the face $\tau = x\text{-axis}_+$ is the open interior face of~$\RR^2_+$.
+Upon quotient-restriction along~$\tau$, this nadir maps to the vertical axis depicted at right in the figure, but the nadir itself is formally labeled by the preimage face, which by definition contains~$\tau$. \end{example}

 The socle along a face~$\tau$ of the exponent cone is a module over the quotient $\qrt$ of the ambient real vector space~$\cQ$ modulo its subspace generated by~$\tau$, via quotient-restriction (Definition~\ref{d:quotient-restriction}).
 That aspect is not novel to real exponents; it is the analogue of the socle $\Hom_R(R/\pp,M)_\pp$ at a prime~$\pp$ of positive dimension in a ring~$R$ being a module over the local ring~$R_\pp$.
 What is novel, however, is the set of nadirs, as in the examples.
-A~nadir of positive dimension indicates an ``open'' cogenerator of~$M$, which is not an element of~$M$ but an element in its upper boundary~$\delta\cM$ (Definition~\ref{d:upper-boundary}).
-The upper boundary is a module not merely over a real-exponent polynomial ring, but also over the face poset of the exponent cone.
+A~nadir of positive dimension indicates an ``open'' cogenerator of~$M$, which is not an element of~$M$ but an element in its upper closure~$\delta\cM$ (Definition~\ref{d:upper-closure}).
+The upper closure is a module not merely over a real-exponent polynomial ring, but also over the face poset of the exponent cone.
 That is the crucial ingredient entailed by real exponents: every point of the grading group~$\cQ$ gets replaced by an infinitesimal copy of the face poset of the exponent cone.